solliancenet/azure-synapse-analytics-day/07-Optimize-a-Power-BI-Model.md

 **Important**

-It’s a prerequisite that you successfully complete Lab 02A before commencing this lab.
+It’s a prerequisite that you successfully complete Exercise 7 before commencing this lab.

 ---